 - When enterprises set up their data warehouse

-- While integrating data from various heterogenous systems including multiple databases and file-based systems
+- While integrating data from various heterogeneous systems including multiple databases and file-based systems

 - For data cleansing

-There are two ways to filter rows in Informatica, they are as follows:
+Using Informatics Transformation there are two ways to filter rows, they are as follows:

 - Source Qualifier Transformation: It filters rows while reading data from a relational data source.
-It minimizes the number of rows while mapping to enhance performance.
-Also, Standard SQL is used by the filter condition for executing in the database.
+It minimizes the number of rows when mapping to enhance performance.
+Also, Standard SQL is used by the filter condition for execution in the database.

-- Filter Transformation: It filters rows within a mapped data from any source.
-It is added close to the source to filter out the unwanted data and maximize performance.
+- Filter Transformation: It filters rows within mapped data from any source.
+It is added close to the source to filter unwanted data and maximize performance.
 It generates true or false values based on conditions.

-Depending upon the number of ports that are required, repositories can be created.
-In general, however, there can be any number of repositories.
+Depending on the required number of ports, repositories can be created.
+In general, there can be any number of repositories.

 There are four different types of lookup transformation:

-- Relational or flat file lookup: It performs lookup on relational tables.
+- Relational or Flat-File Lookup: It performs a lookup on relational tables.

-- Pipeline lookup: It performs lookup on application sources.
+- Pipeline Lookup: It performs a lookup on application sources.

-- Connected or unconnected lookup: While the connected lookup transformation receives data from source, performs lookup, and returns the result to the pipeline, the unconnected lookup happens when the source is not connected.
+- Connected or Unconnected Lookup: While the connected lookup transformation receives data from the source, performs a lookup, and returns the result to the pipeline, the unconnected lookup happens when the source is not connected.
 It returns one column to the calling transformation.

-- Cached or uncached lookup: Lookup transformation can be configured to cache lookup data, or we can directly query the lookup source every time a lookup is invoked.
+- Cached or Uncached lookup: Lookup transformation can be configured to cache lookup data, or we can directly query the lookup source whenever a lookup is invoked.

-A command task can be called as a pre- or post-session shell command for a session task.
+A command task can be called a pre-session or post-session shell command for a session task.
 Users can run it as a pre-session command, a post-session success command, or a post-session failure command.
 Based on use cases, the application of shell commands can be changed or altered.

-Aggregator performance improves dramatically if records are sorted before passing to the aggregator and if the ‘sorted input’ option under Aggregator Properties is checked.
-The record set should be sorted on those columns that are used in the Group By operation.
-It is often a good idea to sort the record set in the database level, e.g., inside a source qualifier transformation, unless there is a chance that the already sorted records from the source qualifier can again become unsorted before reaching the aggregator.
+Aggregator performance dramatically improves if records are sorted before passing to the aggregator and the ‘sorted input’ option under aggregator properties is checked.
+The record set should be sorted by the columns used in the Group By operation.
+It is often a good idea to sort the record set at the database level, e.g., inside a source qualifier transformation, unless there is a chance that the already sorted records from the source qualifier can again become unsorted before reaching the aggregator.

-Let us assume, we have a target table ‘Customer’ with fields as ‘Customer ID,’ ‘Customer Name,’ and ‘Customer Address.’
-Suppose if we want to update ‘Customer Address’ without an Update Strategy, then we have to define ‘Customer ID’ as the primary key in Informatica level, and we will have to connect ‘Customer ID’ and ‘Customer Address’ fields in the mapping.
-If the session properties are set correctly as described above, then the mapping will only update the ‘Customer Address’ field for all matching customer IDs.
+Let us assume we have a target table, ‘Customer,’ with fields such as ‘Customer ID,’ ‘Customer Name,’ and ‘Customer Address.’
+Suppose we want to update ‘Customer Address’ without an Update Strategy, we have to define ‘Customer ID’ as the primary key at the Informatica level, and we will have to connect the ‘Customer ID’ and ‘Customer Address’ fields in the mapping.
+If the session properties are set as described above, the mapping will only update the ‘Customer Address’ field for all matching customer IDs.

 - Mapping parameters represent constant values that are defined before running a session.

-- After creation, parameters appear in Expression Editor.
+- After creation, parameters appear in the Expression Editor.

-- These parameters can be used in source qualifier filter, in user-defined joins, or for overriding.
+- These parameters can be used in source qualifier filters, user-defined joins, or for overriding.